 Riverside is a somewhat small village located in the state of Illinois.
-With a population of 8,835 people and two constituent neighborhoods, Riverside is the 239th largest community in Illinois.
-Much of the housing stock in Riverside was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 9,298 people and two constituent neighborhoods, Riverside is the 235th largest community in Illinois.
+Riverside has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Riverside home prices are not only among the most expensive in Illinois, but Riverside real estate also consistently ranks among the most expensive in America.

 Riverside is a decidedly white-collar village, with fully 91.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Riverside is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Riverside who work in management occupations (14.67%), sales jobs (12.54%), and office and administrative support (10.58%).